 Sign up for industry newsletters and communications

 The Colorado Connection is the monthly voice of the Colorado Tourism Office.
 Stay up-to-date on news, events, initiatives, comings and goings, ways to get involved, and much more.
-Our public relations team also produces a monthly newsletter, The Hot Sheet, to keep current on media opportunities, recent media highlights, requests for information, and more.
+Our public relations and social media team also produces a monthly newsletter, The Hot Sheet, to keep current on media opportunities, recent media highlights, requests for information, and more.

 You can also opt-in to receive the Colorado Tourism Office's weekly newsletter, Tourism Tuesday.
 Distributed Tuesday mornings, these newsletters contain timely updates about Colorado Tourism Office programs and other pertinent tourism industry updates.

 Become a fan of our industry Facebook page to stay up to the minute on happenings and insights about Colorado tourism.

 Join the Colorado Tourism Exchange

 Request access to join the private Facebook group Colorado Tourism Exchange.
 Interact with your tourism colleagues around the state to share news, post job openings, and ask questions in a contained forum.

 Are you a new business, attraction, or destination management organization representative?
 Introduce yourself and connect to the Program Manager, Kaiti Jacobson.
 This Colorado Tourism Office representative can answer questions and facilitate connections with relevant resources.

 Reach out to your local chamber, CVB, or DMO